 1. Schools require standardized tests because they have value.

 Standardized testing tends to get a bad rap with both parents and students.
-Actually, the tests have value when used appropriately, explains Christina Townsend-Hartz, director of upper school admissions at University School in Hunting Valley, Ohio.
+Actually, the tests have value when used appropriately, explains Christina Townsend-Hartz, director of admissions and financial aid at University School in Hunting Valley, Ohio.

 “A test doesn’t tell you everything, but it certainly can provide insight,” explains Townsend-Hartz.
 She notes that at University School, an applicant’s test score is just a part of the picture they use to evaluate candidates.
 But a low score can be a red flag that a student may not be able to handle the school’s rigorous curriculum.
 Likewise, while no college relies solely on the ACT or SAT score for admissions decisions, it’s still an important factor, especially at competitive colleges.